gnosischain/documentation/updates/Gnosis Chain Core Devs Call Notes Feb, 1, 2023.md

     * GNO on Ethereum is a “claim” against native GNO on Gnosis
     * Reduce dependency of GNO on GNO on Etheruem or Bridges
   * Need to write a forum post on Gnosis Forum
-    * DAO vote?
 * xDai “fees”
   * 1559 fees = imbalance on ETH Bridge Deposit vs. Gnosis claims
   * This will grow as fees increase
-  * jorge@nethermind.io- 1559 xDai is not burnt, sent to a special address
+  * Jorge - 1559 xDai is not burnt, sent to a special address
- * Have not specified anything yet
-   * “DAO is in charge of this Dai”
-   * Possibility 1: GNO buybacks
-   * Possibility 2: GnosisDAO can figure out what to do with 1559 protocol fees
    * Analytics
     * Should start keeping track of xDai (issued minus 1559)
     * Erigon’s state = easiest to keep track
   * 1559 Fee Collector address